'Catastrophic' conditions as bushfires rage in Australia - France 24

 In the state of South Australia, which in the past few days has borne the brunt of the heat wave, more than 1,500 firefighters have been battling fires that ripped through more than 40,000 hectares.

-Two people died in fires there over the past two days, and dozens of firefighters have been treated for injuries and smoke inhalation.
+Two people died in fires there over the past two days, and dozens of firefighters and residents have been treated for injuries and smoke inhalation.

-At least three million hectares (7.4 million acres) of land has been torched across the country in recent months, with at least 10 people killed and more than 800 homes destroyed.
+Emergency crews were also on alert in the southern state of Victoria, where fires were burning following days of scorching temperatures.

 © 2019 AFP